 Seriously, this one is almost eerie.
 It's like Joe Dante predicted the Gathering decades before it would actually come to pass.
 It's all there - the comically over-the-top outfits, the troll-type creatures looking to cause havoc, the tearing apart of the very entertainment venue the Gremlins went out of their way to visit.
 (Even the Gremlins destruction of the "Snow White" print mirrors the tendency among Juggalos to attack and assault the very musical and celebrity guests they have come to see, from Tila Tequila to Charlie Sheen.)The only difference is that ICP doesn't have any songs near as catchy or professional as "Hi Ho, It's Off to Work We Go."
 OK, and based on the average waistline in the crowd, I'm guessing Juggalos can, in fact, eat after midnight.

-#87 on The Best Movies for Tweenssee more on Gremlins
+#72 on The Funniest '80s Moviessee more on Gremlins

 The Muppets arrive at the Happiness Hotel

 While visiting London, the Muppets find themselves staying at the run-down Happiness Hotel, a site that can't help but remind an astute viewer of good ol' Cave-in-Rock.
 The lyrics immediately bring to mind images of the Gathering - a cheerful but dilapidated, even dangerous, place, full of friends but also vermin, wanton criminality and an overpowering animal stench.The place even has its own house band, made up in this case by Dr. Teeth and the Electric Mayhem, as well as beloved Muppet favorite Rowlf the Dog.
 He also doesn't know how magnets work, but in fairness... he's a dog.

 #19 on The Best Movies of 1981see more on The Great Muppet Caper